bonitasoft/bonita-doc/md/custom-user-information-in-bonita-studio.md

-# Custom User Information in Bonita BPM Studio
+# Custom User Information in Bonita Studio

 You can use custom user information to assign task to users based on information that is specific to your organization and not included in the standard organization definition.
 You define the attributes that you want to store, and then add the values for the users.